roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/Operations & Maintenance (O&M) Management/Use a node pool to upgrade the NVIDIA driver for a node.md

 For more information, see [CUDA compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/index.html).

-## Step 2: Remove the node from the cluster
+## Step 2: Remove a node from its cluster

 1. Log on to the [ACK console](https://cs.console.aliyun.com).